 LoadView: Cloud-based Load Testing

 LoadView is our on-demand, cloud-based load and stress testing platform.
 The platform helps assess how a website, web application, or API will respond to various traffic levels, using real browsers, without you having to add any additional hardware or maintain infrastructure.
 LoadView can simulate thousands of concurrent users during a test, allowing you to create scenarios and distribute load based between multiple geographic locations.
 The results from LoadView tests assist in these critical areas:

 - Establishing response time baselines under specific user load numbers

 - Finding upper limits of your current systems for capacity planning

 - Analyzing server performance (CPU, memory, bandwidth, disk I/O) and database response times

 Try LoadView today!
-Sign up and receive $20 in load testing credits for free!
+Sign up and receive up to 5 load tests for free!

 Dotcom-Monitor: Monitoring for Websites, Web Applications, Web Services, and APIs

 Once you know how your websites perform with thousands of simultaneous users, you can use the Dotcom-Monitor platform to continuously monitor the critical paths that matter to your business, from basic actions like button clicks or menu selections, to more complex user interactions, such as form submissions and online path to purchase actions.
 You can also use our web-based scripting tool, the EveryStep Web Recorder, to enable network throttling, which can emulate the end user’s network conditions, such as 2G, 3G, or 4G.
 In fact, the same scripts you create with the LoadView platform can be used for monitoring your production environments